 Alan McCluskey lives in a quaint Swiss village known for its wine and waterwheels.
 After making my way up from the lakeside along a winding path by a noisy stream dotted with tiny waterwheels, I met him in what used to be a girls’ finishing school.
 As a residence, it seemed particularly appropriate for an author who has often written from the perspective of teenage girls.
 When I enquired if living in such a school inspired him, he replied with a chuckle that he’d always wanted to go to a girls’ school.
 I would have pursued the subject, but he was unwilling to be more explicit.

 Each room in the house had shelves full of books.
 His office was no exception.
-However, one wall had been freed up for a display of cover art from his published books, of which there have been ten.
+However, one wall had been freed up for a display of cover art from his published books, of which there have been eleven.
 It acted as a reminder of what he’d achieved, he told me.
 Having discussed a meandering career from mathematician to video artist and photographer, from researcher to novelist, our conversation finally turned to his latest book.

 Harold Smith: I gather you plan to write a novel about a boy trapped in a book.